W1W1-M/HyperPortal/README.md

 * Add artwork source files to git repository
 ----------
 ## Licence
-Hyper Portal is designed and coded by WiWi-M and released under the GNU GPL v3
+Hyper Portal is designed and coded by WiWi-M and released under the GNU GPL v3 license